FOUR SPEED FAN CIRCUITRY SIMPLIFIED

-low temp set point is reached and the sensor climbs a little higher, the second sensor will activate the next relay (Relay 3), automatically cutting power to the lower relay. only one circuit will be on at a time.
-This action works for each relay in succession as temps rise and fan speed increases.
+low temp set point is reached and the sensor climbs a little higher, the second sensor will activate the next relay (Relay 3), automatically cutting power to the lower speed only ONE CIRCUIT will be powered at a time.
+This function works for in succession as temperatures rise and fan speed increases.
 Why Four Speeds?